The Cheapest Ways to Advertise a Small Business Locally in 2026

 Pick one or two formats from the cheaper end of this list.
 Run them for 30 days.
 Track a single metric.
 Don't trust anyone (including a marketplace) that won't show you the unit, the price, the photos, and the impression estimate before you pay.

 To compare every local format in your city in one place, head to /listings and filter by your city and budget.
+AdTown is the only true direct-booking marketplace in OOH, so you see the listing and click to book the specific board.
+Built for advertisers of every size: SMBs running their first campaign, lean brand teams at larger companies, brand managers wanting to skip the agency layer.
 Most first time advertaisers find that the format they assumed they wanted, usually a billboard, is the third or fourth thing they should actually buy.
+If you're specifically looking for cheaper formats that can replace a hoarding entirely, the billboard alternatives guide ranks nine of them by price.

 See real prices in your city